lonetwin/supycache/README.md

 Simple yet capable caching decorator for python

 ## what is supycache ?
-supycache is a decorator that automates the caching of the return values of expensive functions, either in memory or on a cache server such as [`memcached`] or [`redis`].
+supycache is a decorator that automates caching of return values for expensive functions, either in memory or on a cache server such as [`memcached`] or [`redis`].
+The cache keys can either be _indedependent_ or dependent (completely or _partially_) on the arguments passed to the function.

-Additionally, it provides a way to ensure that the return values are cached either _independently_, _partially dependent_ or _completely dependent_ on the arguments/keyword arguments passed to the function.
-This is different from other similar caching decorators, for instance, [`functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) which is *wholly* dependent on all the arguments passed to the function and require that the arguments are hashable.
+This is **different** from other similar caching decorators, for instance, [`functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) which is dependent on all the arguments passed to the function and requires the arguments to be hashable.

 Here's an example of how you might use `supycache`
 ```python